pittcsc/Documents/Constitution.md

 ## XXIII) Advisor

-The group advisor shall be selected by the board, including the committee chairpeople, by a simple majority vote.
+The group advisor shall be selected by the board by a simple majority vote.
 In the event of the need arising to remove an advisor, a simple majority must approve the decision.

 The advisor is not required to provide any particular services to Pitt CSC, but is encouraged to take an interest in the education of the group's members and is welcome to participate in any of the group's activities, especially in their area of technical expertise.